• ECTS CREDITS

 60 ECTS credits are attached to the workload of a full-time year of formal learning (academic year) and the associated learning outcomes.
 In most cases, student workload ranges from 1.500 to 1.800 hours for an academic year, whereby one credit corresponds to 25 to 30 hours of study work.

 The European Credit Transfer and Accumulation System (ECTS) is a tool which enables students to collect credits for learning achieved through higher education.
 ECTS is a learner-centred system which aims to increase transparency of learning outcomes and learning processes.
 It aims to facilitate planning, delivery, evaluation, recognition and validation of qualifications and units of learning as well as student mobility, education quality and accreditation.
-ECTS is widely used in formal higher education and can be applied to other lifelong learning activities.
+ECTS is widely used in formal higher education and can be applied to other lifelong learning activities and non-formal or non-traditional education.

 ECTS credits are allocated to entire qualifications or study programmes as well as to their educational components (such as modules, course units, dissertation work, work placements and laboratory work).
 The number of credits ascribed to each component is based on its weight in terms of the workload students need in order to achieve the learning outcomes.